juliomeza/surfs_up/README.md

 </p>

 ## Summary
-Using the temperarure histogram together with the precipitations histogram we can conclude that June and December are good months for the surf and ice cream shop.
+Using the temperature histogram together with the precipitations histogram we can conclude that June and December are good months for the surf and ice cream shop.

 We can see from below that the temperatures in June are most of the time higher than the temperatures in December.